 - They earn at least £10,000 per year

-- They usually (‘ordinarily’) work in the UK (read the detailed guidance from The Pensions Regulator if you’re not sure).
+- They usually (‘ordinarily’) work in the UK (read the detailed guidance from The Pensions Regulator if you’re unsure).

 While every employer has a legal duty to set up a workplace pension for their eligible employees, offering a high-quality scheme supports your position as a caring employer and can bring real benefits to your business, for example:

-- You will help towards employees having a meaningful retirement income and also retiring when they would like to
+- You will help towards your employees having a meaningful retirement income and retiring when they would like to

 - Pension contributions are tax deductible for corporation tax